Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Preliminaries

 Let $(R,\mm,k)$ be an $\N$-graded $k$-algebra with graded maximal ideal $\mm$, where $k$ is a field.
 By convention, all the algebras in this paper are finitely generated.
-Modules are always finitely generated and identified with complexes concentrated in degree $0$.
-The abelian category of chain complexes of graded modules and degree $0$ homomorphisms of complexes over $R$ is denoted by $\grcat R$.
+Modules are identified with chain complexes concentrated in degree $0$.
+Throughout, complexes are chain complexes.
+The abelian category of complexes of graded modules and degree $0$ homomorphisms of complexes over $R$ is denoted by $\grcat R$.
 Let $\Dsf(\grcat R)$ be its derived category.
-Let $\dgrcat R$ be the full subcategory of $\Dsf(\grcat R)$ consisting of complexes $M$ such that $H_i(M)$ is a finitely generated $R$-module for every $i$.
+Let $\dgrcat R$ be the full subcategory of $\Dsf(\grcat R)$ consisting of degreewise finite complexes, i.e.~complexes $M$ such that $H_i(M)$ is finitely generated for every $i$.
 We say that $M$ is {\em homologically bounded below} (or above) if $H_i(M)=0$ for $i\ll 0$ (respectively, for $i\gg 0$).
-The full subcategory of $\dgrcat R$ consisting of homologically bounded below complexes of graded $R$-modules is denoted by $\dgrcatp R$.
+The full subcategory of $\dgrcat R$ consisting of homologically bounded below complexes is denoted by $\dgrcatp R$.
 Similarly, the notation $\dgrcatn R$ stands for the full subcategory of $\dgrcat R$ consisting of homologically bounded above complexes.

+We would like to warn the reader that the subscripts may represent either homological degree or internal degree.
+Namely, for a {\it complex} of graded $R$-modules $M$, $M_i$ denotes the module of $M$ at {\it homological degree} $i$.
+On the other hand, for a graded $R$-{\it module} $N$, $N_i$ denotes the graded component of elements of {\it internal degree} $i$ of $N$.
+It should be clear from the context how one should interpret the meaning of the subscript.

+The notation $\simeq$ signifies isomorphisms in $\dgrcat R$.
+The notation $\shift$ denotes the functor shift for complexes: $(\shift M)_i=M_{i-1}$ for each $i\in \Z$.
+For a graded $R$-module $N$ and an integer $i$, the module $N(i)$ is given by: $N(i)_j=N_{i+j}$ for each $j$.
+More generally, for a {\em complex} of graded $R$-modules $M$ and each integer $i$, the complex $M(i)$ is obtained by shifting the internal degree of each module of $M$ suitably.